Open-Scholarship-Strategy/site/index.md

  * Further to that, advocate for open education with corresponding practices in order to help spread approaches to open among peers and the next generation of scientists.

 * Work with, and collaborate with, researchers who practice various aspects of Open Scholarship, ranging from developing Open Source software and tools to posting preprints and citizen science, and sharing experiences made with approaches to open education.

+* For education, sign the [Cape Town Open Education Declaration](http://www.capetowndeclaration.org/sign-the-declaration) to commit to the pursuit of the Declaration's three strategies as a part of one's teaching, learning and/or work life.

 * Encourage the wider adoption of an open mindset that emphasises the importance of the research process over the outcome.